cozis/blogtech/README.md

 I asked [Reddit](https://www.reddit.com/r/C_Programming/comments/1falo3b/using_my_c_web_server_to_host_a_blog_you_cant/) to [hack](https://www.reddit.com/r/hacking/comments/1fcc5hd/im_using_my_custom_c_webserver_to_host_my_blog_no/) me, which resulted in gigabytes of hilarious and malicious request logs.
 I saved some in `attempts.txt`, and may dig out a few more for fun someday :^)

+There is also a discussion on [Hacker News](https://news.ycombinator.com/item?id=41642151)

+Feel free to help!
+At this time the main focus is on semantic correctess of HTTP and testing.
+I try to keep the main branch stable so remember to target the dev branch with PRs.
+Changes to README are fine to do on main though.

 # But..
 Why?
 I enjoy making my own tools and I'm a bit tired of hearing that everything needs to be "battle-tested."
 So what it will crash?
 Bugs can be fixed :^)